iSaluki/phhs6/content/sixth/Business/Units/nd/InventoryTurnover.md

 - Rationalise the product range made or sold
 - Negotiate “sale or return” arrangements with suppliers – so inventory can be returned if it does not sell

+### Limitations of Ratio Analysis

+- One data set is not enough
+- Unknown reliability of data
+	- Window dressing
+- Based on the past
+- Comparability

+### Why might ratio data not be entirely reliable?

+- Financial information involves making subjective judgements
+- Different businesses have different accounting policies
+- Potential for manipulation of accounting information (window dressing)

+### What ratios don't show

+- Competitive advantages (brand strength etc)
+- Quality
+- Ethical reputation
+- Future prospects
+- Changes in the external environment

+### Ratios Summary

+- Very useful analytical tools
+- Widely used and understood
+- Identify issues but don't solve problems
+- Part of a range of indicators of business problems